MeaneyLab/PRSoS/README.md

   --snp_log             Add this flag to record the SNPs that are used at each
                         threshold.
-It will also report whether the A1 or A2 allele in the genotype data was used as reference for the risk effect, indicated as 'keep' or 'flip'.
+It will also report whether the A1 or A2 allele in the genotype data was used as reference for the risk effect.
 Any SNPs that meet the p-value threshold criteria but has allele names that do not match the allele names in the GWAS description are indicated in the 'discard' column.
 This record will be saved to a file with the name specified in the OUTPUT flag, with .snplog as file extension.
   --check_dup           Add this flag if you want to check for and discard
                         SNPs that are duplicated, which will take extra time.
                         By default, the script will assume there is no